-- Expand Re:Imagine Garden Grove efforts to include temporary and tactical demonstrations alongside Downtown corridor projects before they are permanently designed and constructed, where possible. - 2 Develop City guidelines for the implementation of artistic crosswalks, bike parking racks, and potential parklets.
-Include mechanisms for the selection of artists and/or community-driven artistic designs. - 3 Develop a more formalized 'Art in Public Spaces Program', as part of Re:Imagine Garden Grove, that will create and implement guidelines for recommended artistic crosswalks, bike parking, pedestrian seating, and other creative placemaking strategy locations. - Designate an Arts Coordinator who will be responsible for managing the implementation of all creative placemaking strategies, projects, and programming. - 5 Develop a Downtown Public Arts Master Plan to strategically prioritize and fund the incorporation of arts within the Downtown built environment, while reinforcing active transportation, open space, health, and cultural identity. - 6 Establish a separate Arts Commission or Public Arts Committee that can be dedicated to guiding implementation of creative placemaking, programming, and cultural arts efforts for the City and within Downtown.
+- Expand Re:Imagine Garden Grove efforts to include temporary and tactical demonstrations alongside Downtown corridor projects before they are permanently designed and constructed, where possible. - Develop City guidelines for the implementation of creative crosswalks, bike parking racks, and potential parklets.
+Include mechanisms for the selection of artists and/or community-driven artistic designs. - Develop a more formalized 'Art in Public Spaces Program', as part of Re:Imagine Garden Grove, that will create and implement guidelines for recommended creative crosswalks, bike parking, pedestrian seating, and other creative placemaking strategy locations. - Designate an Arts Coordinator who will be responsible for managing the implementation of all creative placemaking strategies, projects, and programming. - Develop a Downtown Public Arts Master Plan to strategically prioritize and fund the incorporation of arts within the Downtown built environment, while reinforcing active transportation, open space, health, and cultural identity. - Establish a separate Arts Commission or Public Arts Committee that can be dedicated to guiding implementation of creative placemaking, programming, and cultural arts efforts for the City and within Downtown.

 "Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
-Strengthening the connection between people and the places they share, placemaking refers to a collaborative process by which we can shape our public realm in order to maximize shared value."
+Strengthening the to a collaborative process by which we maximize shared value."

-- Project for Public Spaces (PPS)

-- 7 Increase partnerships with local artists, businesses, and community organizations to develop programming events focused on the intersections of active transportation, open space, health, and public art. - 8 Set aside a portion of funds or provide a local match where public art and/or temporary demonstrations are an allowable expenditure under a project funding source. - Prioritize local or grant funds for public art, when possible.
-Permanent allocation of funds for an Arts Coordinator position and an Art in Public Spaces Program provides the opportunities needed to create a more Active Downtown. - Coordinate with the Orange County Transportation Authority (OCTA) on installing bus shelters and other transit amenities, where they are missing, along Garden Grove Boulevard and Euclid Street. - 1 Consider developing a branding and marketing strategy for Downtown Garden Grove, including the development of strategic gateway and wayfinding signage throughout the area.
+- Project for Public Spaces (PPS) - Increase partnerships with local artists, businesses, and community organizations to develop programming events focused on the intersections of active transportation, open space, health, and public art. - Set aside a portion of funds or provide a local match where public art and/or temporary demonstrations are an allowable expenditure under a project funding source. - Prioritize local or grant funds for public art, when possible.
+Permanent allocation of funds for an Arts Coordinator position and an Art in Public Spaces Program provides the opportunities needed to create a more Active Downtown. - Coordinate with the Orange County Transportation Authority (OCTA) on installing bus shelters and other transit amenities, where they are missing, along Garden Grove Boulevard and Euclid Street. - Consider developing a branding and marketing strategy for Downtown Garden Grove, including the development of strategic gateway and wayfinding signage throughout the area.